mobouhlel/PHP-proxy/README.md

 * Remove client-side scripting
 * Allow cookies to be stored
 * Use base64 encodng on the address
-* Social media link control
+* Social media links control

 ## Screen shot